samtby/VaxThrash/_README.md

 How to Win ? : Go to the Flag.

-Enemy :
+Player : 1 Player

+Controllers : Right, Left, Jump

-Blocs (Falling, Invisible, Push, Interuptor, maybe more...) / Lava (Water, Chemical Waste, Other...).
+Enemy : Blocs (Falling, Invisible, Push, Interuptor, maybe more...) / Lava (Water, Chemical Waste, Other...).

-Graphics :
-Cubik / Simple.
+Graphics : Cubik / Simple.

-Sound :
-(Not created yet) Low music / Inspiration : Portal 2/Undertales/Pokemon (Lavanville).
+Sound : (Not created yet) Low music / Inspiration : Portal 2/Undertales/Pokemon (Lavanville).

-To play the game : https://www.mediafire.com/file/td7uker6uanlci2/Test_0.6.1.zip/file
+### To play the game : https://www.mediafire.com/file/td7uker6uanlci2/Test_0.6.1.zip/file

 <!---
 VaxThrash/VaxThrash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.